 We will cover one 31-day supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above long-term care transition supply.
+This is in addition to the above temporary supply situation.

-- Other times when we will cover a temporary 30-day transition supply (or less if you have a prescription written for fewer days) include: - o When you leave a long-term care facility - When you are discharged from a hospital - o When you leave a skilled nursing facility - When you cancel hospice care - When you are discharged from a psychiatric hospital with a medication regimen that is highly individualized - If you are entering a long-term care facility, we will cover a 31-day transition supply.
+- Other times when we will cover a temporary 30-day transition supply (or less if you have a prescription written for fewer days) include:

+- When you leave a long-term care facility

+- When you are discharged from a hospital

+- When you leave a skilled nursing facility

+- When you cancel hospice care

+- When you are discharged from a psychiatric hospital with a medication regimen that is highly individualized

+- If you are entering a long-term care facility, we will cover a 31-day transition supply.